SRIVIDYAMEDURI/Deep-Learning/0_README.md

   4. [Scaling Clusters](https://docs.microsoft.com/en-us/azure/machine-learning/preview/how-to-scale-clusters)

-### Lab 1: Generate Naive Bayes and Decision Tree Model files
+### Lab 1: Generate Naive Bayes and Decision Tree model files

-In this lab you'll create an churn prediction experiment, examine its configuration, and run the experiment locally to generate model files.
+In this lab, you'll create an Churn Prediction experiment, examine its configuration, and run the experiment locally to generate model files.
 - Open the Azure Machine Learning Services Workbench tool locally or on your Data Science Virtual Machine.
-- Add the below code snippet to the end of CATelcoCustomerChurnModeling.py:
+- Add the below code snippet to the end of CATelcoCustomerChurnModeling.py for exporting the decision tree model:
 ```python
 # serialize the dt on disk in the 'outputs' folder
 print ("Export the dt model to outputs/model.pkl")